tosuke-lab/bird-container/README.md

 The included sample configuration bird-cm.yml imports the routing table entries created when PureLB adds allocated load-balancer addresses to kube-lb0

-_Note that the binaries of bird are not located in the directory.
-BIRD needs to be built on the OS used by the container.
-The dockerfile assumes that you have built BIRD on an OS matching the FROM ubuntu label and copied the binaries into the dockerfile directory before creating.

- Only two bird binaries are required, bird and birdc

- Built from BIRD 2.0.7_

 ## Documentation